-3.0 Our Concerns and Complaints Procedure
+3.0 Our Concerns and Complaints Procedures

-- 3.1 We will ensure our complaints procedures are easily accessible and understandable, publicised, impartial and non-adversarial.
-We will handle all complaints within the documented time limits and will keep people involved informed of progress.
-A full and fair, confidential investigation will be carried out by an independent person where necessary.
-We will ensure an effective response and appropriate redress to any issues identified and provide information to the Academy's senior management team to enable services to be improved. - 3.2 The Academy will be clear about the difference between a concern and a complaint.
-We will take concerns seriously at the earliest stage to reduce the numbers becoming complaints.
+- 3.1 The Academy will be clear about the difference between a concern and a complaint.
+We will take concerns seriously at the earliest stage to reduce the numbers becoming complaints. - 3.2 We will ensure our complaints procedures are: - easily accessible - understandable, - confidential - impartial and - non-adversarial. - 3.3 We will handle all complaints within the documented time limits and will keep people involved and informed of progress. - 3.4 A full and fair, confidential investigation will be carried out by an independent person, the Investigating officer, where necessary. - 3.5 We will ensure an effective response and appropriate redress to any issues identified and provide information to the Academy's senior management team to enable services to be improved. - 3.6 If the concern cannot be resolved informally, parents are asked to fill in the complaints form (provided on page 9) to clarify the nature of any residual concerns and explain how they feel the situation could be resolved.

-3.3 Receiving Complaints by Phone or in Person
+3.7 Receiving Complaints by Phone or in Person